-- When we receive a report or a concern that relates to this policy we will ask management to consider the matter initially.
-They will consider the appropriate next steps, which may include the following: - a. seeking further information in relation to matters raised - b. seeking guidance from England Golf or any other appropriate body or organisation - c. referring the matter to another body or organisation - d. dealing with the matter informally - e. deciding which procedure is the most appropriate, such as the Employee Disciplinary Procedure, the Safeguarding Policies or the Disciplinary Regulations, to progress the matter formally. - 6.2 The Centre will usually inform the person reporting the matter of the next steps and/or the outcome of the matter.
+- 6.1 When we receive a report or a concern that relates to this policy we will ask the committee or a nominated subset of the committee to consider the matter initially.
+They will consider the appropriate next steps, which may include the following: - a. seeking further information in relation matters raised - b. seeking guidance from England Golf or any other appropriate body or organisation - c. referring the matter to another body or organisation - d. dealing with the matter informally - e. deciding which procedure is the most appropriate, such as the Employee Disciplinary Procedure, the Safeguarding Policies or the Disciplinary Regulations, to progress the matter formally. - 6.2 The Club will usually inform the person reporting the matter of the next steps and/or the outcome of the matter.
 However, there may be circumstances in which we are not able to disclose full details to the reporting individual.
 This may be because the law prevents us from doing so, because some information is confidential or to protect the safety or wellbeing of those involved.

-7. KEY CONCEPTS.
-DEFINITIONS AND EXAMPLES
+7. KEY CONCEPTS, DEFINITIONS AND EXAMPLES